 And on the same theme, most of the time a basic install of Google Analytics is fine.
 But for others, adding conversion pixels, tweaking the analytics code or making edits is key.

 Unfortunately, Volusion really falls down on the latter issues.
 Not that competitors like BigCommerce or Shopify have world-changing content management systems or built-in blog setups, but at least they have them available.
-Volusion doesn’t even have the options available.
+Volusion has very minimal options available.

 This is a big example of marketing features that simply aren’t part of the platform.
 There are others – which depend on what specific solutions you already use – but suffice to say, it’s worth looking with a trial to see if you can get the features you want in the platform.